usc-isi-i2/datamart-api/README.md

 The canonical data format used by the Datamart is the text delimited file (CSV).
 Details of the canonical data format and examples are here: [Canonical Data Format](https://datamart-upload.readthedocs.io/en/latest/download/)

-Using the default configuration the Datamart REST URL is `http://localhost:5000/`.
+Using the default configuration the Datamart REST URL is `http://localhost:14080/`.
 The details of the individual REST endpoints are described here: [Datamart REST API](https://datamart-upload.readthedocs.io/en/latest/api/)

+If for some reason your are running the development version of the Datamart, the URL is `http://localhost:5000/`

 See examples in the Datamart Demo Jupyter notebook for sample usage: [Datamart Data API Demo](Datamart%20Data%20API%20Demo.ipynb)

-## Configuration
+## Installation

-Create a copy of `config.py` in `instance/config.py`.
-Change the Postgres user password.
+Edit the `docker/docker_config.py` file to change the Postgress suer password.

+Change to the `docker` directory and build the docker container.

+    docker-compose build

+This will build the backend container.
+It may take a while the first time you do it, as there are *a lot* of Python packages that need to be installed.
+Every time you change the source you should build the container again.
+Subsequent building runs will be faster.

 ## Running the System

-Change directory to `dev-env` and run
+Change to the `docker` directory and run

     docker-compose up

 The docker compose yaml file, `docker-compose.yml`, uses docker compose version 3.7.

 On start up Postgres checks if the `postgres` volume exists.
-If it does not exist, the volume is created using the contents of the `data/postgres/datamart.sql.gz` file.
+If it does not exist, the volume is created using the contents of the `dev-env/data/postgres/datamart.sql.gz` file.

-The ISI Datamart REST endpoints is `http://localhost:5000/`.
+The ISI Datamart REST endpoints is `http://localhost:14080/`.

 ## Datasets